Projects

 starts from zero.

-You use multiple AI tools every day.
-None of them share memory.
-Every decision you made in ChatGPT is invisible to Claude, and vice versa.
-You re-explain context you already explained.
-Decisions get made twice.
-The AI that knows your stack is not the one you are talking to right now.
+You use a handful of AI tools every day, and none of them share memory.
+A decision you made in ChatGPT is invisible to Claude.
+You re-explain your stack for the tenth time, re-litigate choices you already settled, and correct the same mistakes the model would not make if it remembered.
+The tool that knows your work is never the one you are talking to right now.

 ChatGPT